sohguanh/lion/README.md

 Ensure config/config.json are setup correctly for your environment.

 *Step 2*
 Start to add your application specific code in util/http/handler_util.py.
-Refer to the extensive comments in the file to learn how to add your own handler for the url. def RegisterHandler to register your handler. def StartupInit show a small example on how to use dbPool which interface with MySQL.
+Refer to the extensive comments in the file to learn how to add your own handler for the url. def register_handlers to register your handler. def startup_init show a small example on how to use dbPool which interface with MySQL.

 **Different methods for registering handlers to url**
 ```